lilunia/Lego-data-analysis-with-Microsoft-Excel/readme.md

-# LEGO sets released between 1970 and 2022
+# Analysis of LEGO sets released between 1970 and 2022

 The data of sets including details of set theme, number of pieces, recommended age, retail price and image.